Paley-Lab/risch_paley_axSpA_AAU_pathogenic_cd8t/README.md

 ## Data availability

 - **Raw sequencing data:** deposited in dbGaP under accession **[TBD]**.
-- **Processed data objects** are available on Zenodo.
+- **Processed data objects** are available on Zenodo (doi:10.5281/zenodo.21998424).
-  - Full processed high-throughput TCR-seq matrices (Omniscope OS-T and TIRTL-seq) for Figure 2 are available on Zenodo.
+  - Full processed high-throughput TCR-seq matrices (TIRTL-seq) for Figure 2 are available on Zenodo.
   - For the single-cell datasets, metadata matrices needed to reproduce our filtering and annotations from the raw data are available on Zenodo.

 ## Contact